 The best candidate for 2.4mg once weekly subcutaneous semaglutide treatment are patients who are obese or overweight with

 These patients are at the risk of developing heart conditions and other weight-related ailments.
 Semaglutide treatment can lower the chances of these adverse events through its effects of glycemic control and rapid weight loss.
 Those who use it to solely manage type 2 diabetes may require a different dosage or product.
 Consult your healthcare provider to ensure you’re getting the right dosage for your condition and health risks.

-The FDA and the Endocrine Society have cited the landmark study from The New England Journal of Medicine to highlight semaglutide’s safe and effective effect on shedding off excess body weight—making it an effective obesity treatment.
+The Endocrine Society has cited the landmark study from The New England Journal of Medicine to highlight semaglutide’s safe and effective effect on shedding off excess body weight—making it an effective obesity treatment.
 Adults with overweight or obesity now have another treatment option to perform weight loss before any health insufficiencies and near-fatal cardiovascular events develop.

-It’s for these reasons why the FDA has approved semaglutide as a weight management treatment last June 2021, 5 years after it was passed as a treatment for type 2 diabetes.
+It’s for these reasons why semaglutide was used as a weight management treatment last June 2021, 5 years after it was passed as a treatment for type 2 diabetes.
 In the largest clinical trial for it, in which the average body weight was 105 kg and the average BMI was 38 kg, the participants lost an average of 12.4% of their weight.

 The Endocrine Society has advocated for new body weight treatments since 2017 because the obesity epidemic has been growing and accounts for 87% of type 2 diabetes cases.
 It can be difficult to manage as it takes several months or years of intense weight management to sufficiently treat.
 With the addition of treatments like subcutaneous semaglutide injections, the efficacy of exercise and diet can increase to provide swift weight loss results.